psc-g/coviduci-ec/README.md

    *  Total number of beds in the ICU
    *  Number of used beds
    *  Number of unmet requests for beds
-*  Personnel statistics (for medics, nurses, auxiliaries, and respiratory therapists):
+*  Personnel statistics (for physicians, nurses, auxiliaries, and respiratory therapists):
    *  Number active
    *  Number quarantined
    *  Number tested positive for Covid-19